 In 1882, Dr. Jigoro Kano, President of the the University of Education, Tokyo, Japan, embarked on a journey to introduce a martial art that would one day become world renowned.
 Dr. Kano founded Judo (Japanese vernacular meaning “Gentle Way”) an ancient sport that emphasizes safety and self discipline through competitive grappling and mat techniques.
 Judo was introduced to the world at the 1964 Olympic Games.
 It inspired men, women and children across the world and is a respected sport today.

 The Terra Nova Judo Club is located at 2530 Dougall Ave., in Windsor.
-We have a mat area of 1000 sqft of new tatami.
-It has both male and female washrooms, as well as two individual change rooms.
+We have a mat area of 1000 sqft of Dax tatami.
+Dax tatami are used by Judo Canada, Judo Ontario and the RCMP to name a few organizations.
+It has both male and female washrooms, as well as an individual change room.
+We are also pleased to announce that The Terra Nova Judo Club now has an AED (Automatic External Defibrillator).
 So if you think you might be interested in trying judo, come visit us for a few classes and see if judo is for you.